cia-labs/anya-files/docs/ark-changelog.md

   - All nodes are accessible through Cloudflare tunnels for secure and convenient remote access.
   - Installed GPU drivers on all nodes for enhanced computing capabilities.
   - `ark003` hosts a service called Ollama for inference, utilizing its GTX 1060 GPU.

+  - **TL;DR:** Server setup transitioned from MAAS to Ubuntu with Cockpit, Portainer for container management on `ark004`, storage expansion and NFS setup on `ark001`, Cloudflare tunnels for secure access, GPU drivers installed, and Ollama service running on `ark003`.